 Leslie Beth (L.B.)
-Sossoman has been a cardiac nurse for more than 30 years.
-She has practiced in cardiology, structural heart disease, cardiothoracic/vascular surgery, and heart failure as an acute care nurse practitioner.
-She is currently the Faculty Specialist for the AG-ACNP Program, a collaboration between Atrium Health and UNC-Charlotte to prepare nurse practitioners for the complex needs of hospitalized patients.
-She maintains a clinical practice in heart failure at Atrium Health's Heart Failure/Transplant Services.
+Sossoman, DNP, ACNP-BC, CV-RN, CPHQ has been a cardiac nurse for more than 30 years.
+Dr. Sossoman serves as the Faculty Specialist for the AG-ACNP Program, a collaboration between Atrium Health and UNC Charlotte to prepare nurse practitioners for the complex needs of hospitalized patients.
+She holds an appointment as Associate Graduate Faculty at UNC Charlotte.
+She maintains a clinical practice in Advanced Heart Failure at Atrium Health Sanger Heart & Vascular Institute.

-She is also certified as a Cardiac Vascular Nurse from the American Nurses Credentialing Center and as a Certified Professional in HealthCare Quality from the National Association of Healthcare Quality.
+Dr. Sossoman is also certified as an Acute Care Nurse Practitioner and a Cardiac Vascular Nurse from the American Nurses Credentialing Center and as a Certified Professional in HealthCare Quality from the National Association of Healthcare Quality.

-She completed her Master of Science in Nursing from University of South Carolina in 1999.
-She is currently pursuing her Doctorate of Nursing Practice at UNC-Charlotte.
+Dr. Sossoman completed her undergraduate studies at Presbyterian Hospital School of Nursing and Wingate University.
+She has a Master of Science in Nursing from the University of South Carolina and her Doctor of Nursing Practice from UNC Charlotte.

 Ms. Sossoman serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: